MonashMath/SCI1022/introduction.md

 A computer is made of different devices, called _hardware_ (the central processing unit or CPU, memory devices as the RAM main memory or hard disk, output devices as a screen or printer, etc).
 The CPU or _central process unit_ is the core of the computer and the one that runs programs.
 Modern CPUs are _microprocessors_.
 Then, we have the main memory, or _random-access memory_ or _RAM_.
 This memory can be quickly accessed by the CPU at any (random) location, but is _volatile_ (temporary) memory that is used while running a program and erased when shutting off a machine.
 The _hard disk_ is a secondary storage device that holds data in a persistent (long term) way.
 Programs are usually stored in this device, and loaded to RAM as needed.
 Then, we have input devices (keyboard, mouse, etc) and output devices (screen, printer, etc).

 Computer memory is split into cells called _bytes_.
 It is the minimum unit of memory you can address in a computer.
 A bit contais eight _bits_ and used to encode a single number or character.
 A _bit_ represents a _binary digit_ (i.e., 0 or 1).
 Thus, each bit is a two-state device (0 or 1), which can have different physical representations (a positive or negative charge, two directions or magnetisation or polarisation, etc).
+It is related to the 0 (off) and 1 (on) in [switches](https://en.wikipedia.org/wiki/Power_symbol).
+You can understand a

-> *__Note:__ If you are not familiar with binary numbers or base-2 numerals, let me provide a short introduction.
+> *__Note:__ If you are not familiar with [binary numbers](https://en.wikipedia.org/wiki/Binary_number) or base-2 numerals, let me provide a short introduction.
 In the binary system, the only digits are 0 and 1 (in the decimal system you are used to there are 10 digits, i.e., 0,1,2,3,4,5,6,7,8,9).
 We all know that the number 12304 in the decimal system is 10000+2000+3000+4 or analogously, 1\*10^4+2\*10^3+3\*10^2+0\*10^1+4\*10^0.
 So, the number 10110 is 1\*2^4+0\*10^3+1\*10^2+1\*10^1+0\*10^0, which in decimal system is 22.*

 > *__Exercise:__ What is the largest number that can be stored with 8 bits (1 byte)?
 It is 11111111 in binary system, which represents 2^0+2^1+2^2+2^3+2^4+2^5+2^6+2^7 = 255.
-This is used a 8-bit representation.
-If you need to store larger numbers, you will use 2-bytes or 16-bit (representing numbers till 65535), 32-bits, 64-bites, etc.*
+With 8 bits you can represent the 256 integers 0, 1, ..., 255.
+If you need to store larger numbers, you will use 2-bytes or 16-bit (representing integers till 65535), 32-bits, 64-bits, etc.*

+> *__Note:__ The previous exercise assumes you are only interested in zero and positive integers (a.k.a. unsigned).
+If you want to represent positive and negative numbers (a.k.a. signed), we conceptually need to keep one bit for the sign, limiting the maximum number we can represent.
+See [here](https://en.wikipedia.org/wiki/Integer_(computer_science)) for more details.*

+> *__Note:__ Real numbers (a.k.a. _floating point_ numbers) are also represented in a computer using a binary base.
+In a nutshell, we write our number in [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation), e.g., 120.95 is 1.2095 x 10^2 or simply 1.2095E2, using some bits for the binary representation of the exponent, other set of bits for the so-called _significant_, and one bit for the sign.
+Reals or floats are usually stored using 64-bits.*

 Not only numbers but _anything_ stored in a computer is written in terms of 0s and 1s.
 E.g., each alphabet character is represented by a number stored in the computer as a set of bites.
 This translation between characters and numbers is called a _character set_.
 The most famous character set is _ASCII_ (in which A is 65 or 01000001, B is 66 or 1, C is 67, ...).
-However, ASCII only represents 128 English letters, some punctuation marks and other additional characters. _Unicode_ was developed in the 1990s to overcome this limitation, which represents languages for many languages in the world and is becoming the standard character set.
+However, ASCII only represents 128 English letters, some punctuation marks and other additional characters (it uses 7 bits of a byte, thus it can only represent 128 characters). _Unicode_ was developed in the 1990s to overcome this limitation, which represents languages for many languages in the world and is becoming the standard character set (it uses 16 bits, and thus can represent 65535 characters).

 > *__Exercise:__ Google ASCII codes to find the numeric representation of symbols in a computer.
 Next, take a look at the Unicode list of characters.*

 But we can go much further than numbers and characters in a computer, as you know.
 We can transform many things into _digital data_ (a bite-based representation).
 An image in a computer is nothing but an array of numbers, in which each number in the matrix represents a color for each pixel in your screen (those tiny dots).
 Colors are thus represent by a numeric code.
-The same idea applies for sounds and _samples_.
+One can consider 8 bits per pixel (256 colors), 16 bits per pixel (65536 colors), 24 bits per pixel (16777216 colors, also known as _true color_), etc. The same idea applies for sounds and _samples_.

 # Programs